blindopen/TSM-Det-Pointcloud-/README.md

 * Install the SparseConv library, we use the implementation from [`[spconv]`](https://github.com/traveller59/spconv).

-c.
+d.
 Install this `pcdet` library and its dependent libraries by running the following command:
 ```shell
 python setup.py develop
 ```